What is digital asset management and how can it help you?

-One area of differentiation involves the varying abilities of DAMs to manage a variety of file formats.
-Though most players say they support the most popular video, image and audio formats, if your workflow requires the use of a specialized format you will want to ensure the vendors you’re considering can fully support that format.
+One area of differentiation is the ability to manage a variety of file formats.
+Most support common popular video, image and audio formats.
+However, if your workflow requires the use of a specialized format you need to ensure any system you’re considering can handle it.

 Distribution and user permissions management

-The content production supply chain can be long and complicated, involving many departments, agencies, freelancers and more.
-The ability to provide flexible permissions so that the right people have access to the right assets –– and only the right assets –– can be very valuable.
+The content production supply chain can involve many departments, agencies, freelancers and more.
+The ability to provide flexible permissions, so the right people have access to the right assets –– and only the right assets –– is very valuable.

-Within agencies, in particular, these capabilities can allow for offering clients/customers convenient self-service capabilities.
-The same dynamic can play out in large enterprises seeking to maintain a consistent brand message across geographies and verticals, where marketers and salespeople can help themselves to carefully-crafted materials like line sheets, production logs, catalogs, retail snapshots, etc.
+Within agencies, in particular, these capabilities can give clients/customers convenient self-service capabilities.
+It also lets large enterprises maintain a consistent brand message across geographies and verticals, while still letting marketers and salespeople can help themselves to the materials they need.

 Search and metadata

-A DAM provider’s capabilities with regard to metadata and search are key to one of the most important benefits of a digital asset management system –– the ability to find assets after they’ve been created and filed away.
+One of the most important benefits of a DAM is the ability to find assets after they’ve been created and filed away.
 Most providers now use artificial intelligence, either proprietary or through a partnership, for image and video recognition and tagging.
-A few years ago, the AI-tagging capabilities in many DAMs were nothing more than a gimmick, often creating more work than efficiencies.
-Now, however, these systems have grown in sophistication, in part because machine learning, by its very nature, improves as it’s fed more data.
-In addition, vendors are exploring ways to use these technologies to surface insights and automate content transformations based on usage patterns.
+Vendors are also exploring ways to use AI and machine learning to find insights and automate content transformations based on usage patterns.